-I think vegans in particular are very well-served by Fitzroy – it has a high concentration of restaurants suited to this particular type of eating.
+I think vegans in particular are very well-served by Fitzroy there’s a high concentration of restaurants suited to this particular type of eating.

-Whilst painfully hip, it’s also quite family-friendly, with a range of activities on offer.
+While it’s painfully hip, the area is also quite family-friendly, with a range of activities on offer.

 The less exciting aspects of the Fitzroy